Yahaya-Salisu/babs-audits-skills/references/instruction-05-sherlock.md

-## Sherlockk Style Report Formatting
+## Sherlock Style Report Formatting

 Before formatting, verify:
 - Summary names root cause in one clause and impact in one clause